 6 types of cash disbursements

-Any payment that’s made with cash or a cash equivalent and credited to the cash account is considered a cash disbursement.
+Any payment that’s made with petty cash or a cash equivalent and credited to the cash account is considered a cash disbursement.
 Payments made with your personal credit card do not count as a business cash disbursement, but the reimbursement for that expense would.
-Here are some other common examples you may have encountered:
+Here are some other common cash payment examples you may have encountered:

 When a customer requests a refund, the amount is credited to cash and debited to the “sales returns” account, which is a revenue contra account to balance the books.
 Credit card refunds credit “accounts receivable.”

 Cash dividends are the one cash disbursement that doesn’t credit the cash account because you should have a “retained earnings” account on the other side of the ledger.
-That is debited and “cash dividends payable” is credited.
+That is debited, and “cash dividends payable” is credited.

 Business loan payments

-Loan payments are a credit to cash and a debit to loans payable, a liability account.
+Loan repayments are a credit to cash and a debit to loans payable, a liability account.
 To dispel any confusion with that, credits and debits work differently on the liability side.
 Credits increase a liability.
 Debits decrease it.